 Traditional and modern Fascists tend to support a non-egalitarian socialist economic model closely approximating the economic philosophy of John Maynard Keynes, known as ‘Keynesian Economics’.
-This is also often referred to as State Capitalism.
+This is also often referred to as State Capitalism or 'Stakeholder Capitalism'.
 This economic system was broadly adopted by Fascist Italy, Petainist France, Nazi Germany, Fascist Spain, the US under FDR, post-Maoist China and the fascist dominated democratic socialist parties of many western nations post WWII.

 “Fascism entirely agrees with Mr. Maynard Keynes, despite the latter’s prominent position as a Liberal.
 In fact, Mr. Keynes’ excellent little book, ‘The End of Laissez-Faire’ (1926) might, so far as it goes, serve as a useful introduction to fascist economics.
 There is scarcely anything to object to in it and there is much to applaud.” – Benito Mussolini (Lawrence K. Samuels, ‘The Socialist Economics of Italian Fascism’, The Concise Encyclopedia of Economics.)